-Periodontal disease starts out as mild gum inflammation, but if left untreated can lead to serious health problems.
+Periodontal disease starts as mild gum inflammation, but it can lead to serious health problems if left untreated.
 Gum disease has been linked to conditions such as heart disease, diabetes, and stroke.
 The good news is, depending on the stage it is in, the progress of gum disease can be slowed, stopped, and even reversed with proper dental care.

 Early Stage: Gingivitis

 The earliest form of the disease is known as gingivitis.
 Signs that you’re in this stage include:

 - Gums that bleed when you brush or floss

 Happily, with early detection, you can undo the damage and get back to good health.
 If you’re experiencing any signs, a good regimen of brushing twice a day and flossing along with regular checkups with your dentist can reverse the condition.

 Advanced Stages: Periodontitis

 Periodontitis is a more severe form of gum disease.
 It occurs when gingivitis is left untreated and usually requires intervention by your dentist.

 The inflammation begins affecting the tissues of the gums, causing them to pull away from the teeth, exposing pockets that become infected.
 The body’s own immune system will attack the infection and ultimately break down the tissues holding the teeth in place.
 If not treated during or before this stage, the gums and bones holding the teeth in place will be destroyed.
 This can cause the teeth to loosen, and they may even have to be removed.

 Signs of periodontitis are similar to those of gingivitis but may also include: